-Muscles need plenty of tension to grow, so doing a few reps per set, especially when you're not lifting much resistance, isn't going to cut it.
+Muscles need plenty of tension to grow, so doing a few reps per set, especially when you're doing bicep exercises without weights, isn't going to cut it.

 As such, you need to do high rep doorway curls in order to enjoy the best effects.
 Shoot for at least 10 reps per set but don't be afraid to perform 20-30 reps if you can manage it.

 Slowing down the eccentric portion of your reps will also help to put your biceps under more tension while simultaneously encouraging you to use good form.

 You can instantly make door bicep curls harder by training each arm separately.
 This will double the resistance for your biceps and give your core a tougher workout as well.
 After all, something has to keep your body balanced while your biceps are curling!

 Additionally, you can hold the doorframe with a pinch grip (i.e., between your fingers and thumbs) rather than wrapping your palm around it.
 This technique will significantly increase your forearm activation and help you to develop a firm grip, something which towel curls definitely won't help with.

 The only minor downside to training each arm separately is that your sets will take twice as long to get through.
 However, since you're most likely training at home, you don't need to commute to the gym or wait around for machines, meaning that the additional time commitment shouldn't be much of a burden.